 One of the foods that reduce stress levels to include in your diet is whole nutrient-rich carb sources like sweet potatoes.
 It may help lower levels of the stress hormone cortisol.

 Our cortisol levels are tightly regulated; however, chronic stress can lead to cortisol dysfunction, which may cause pain, inflammation, and other adverse effects.

 Sweet potatoes are packed with high amounts of magnesium that is important for heart health and nerve function and is considered to be one of the best minerals for improved mood, promoting calmness and relaxation.

 They are also rich in potassium, which helps regulate your heartbeat, especially when you are stressed or anxious.

 Artichokes are a highly concentrated source of fibre and rich in prebiotics which is a type of fibre that feeds the friendly bacteria in the gut.

-Artichokes is considered one of the stress relieving foods because it contain essentials for a healthy response because it is high in magnesium, potassium, and vitamins C and K.
+Artichokes are considered one of the foods that reduce stress levels because it contains essentials for a healthy response because it is high in magnesium, potassium, and vitamins C and K.